casualsnek/npttf2utf/README.md

 Python module/script to map Nepali ASCII font faces like Preeti, Sagarmatha, and more to devanagari unicode

 This is mainly a python module to help in mapping of various nepali ASCII font faces to its unicode counterpart and unicode or any unicode mappable font back to Preeti font face.
-It currently supports directly mapping passed strings (fontmapper.py) as well font auto detection and selective component selection for docx files (docxhandler.py) and plaintext files (txthandler.py).
+It currently supports directly mapping passed strings (fontmapper.py) as well font auto detection and selecting components to map for mapping for docx files (docxhandler.py) and plain text files (txthandler.py).

 **Requirements**
 - python3